On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Illustrative Example

 This section illustrates the behavior of each Economic Dispatch (ED) formulation on a small system over two time periods.
-The system at hand comprises two generators $G_{1}$ and $G_{2}$ and a single load; for simplicity, no reserve products nor transmission lines are considered.
+The system at hand comprises two 20MW generators $G_{1}$ and $G_{2}$ and a single load; for simplicity, no reserve products nor transmission lines are considered.
 Table \ref{tab:illustrative_example:gen_info} reports the operating parameters of both generators.
-Generator $G_{1}$ has lower capacity, lower cost, and higher ramping rate.
-Generator $G_{2}$ has higher capacity, higher cost, and lower ramping rate.
+Generator $G_{1}$ has lower cost and higher ramping rate; generator $G_{2}$ has higher cost, and lower ramping rate.

-The look-ahead horizon in LAD and SLAD formulations is $T{=}2$, and the number of scenarios in SLAD is $S{=}2$.
-Table \ref{tab:illustrative_example:demand} reports the actual demand at $t{=}1, 2$ and the input demand forecast for each formulation.
-At each time, SCED only sees the current demand.
-The deterministic forecast in LAD under-estimates future demand.
+The look-ahead horizon in LAD and SLAD formulations is $T\,{=}\,2$, and the number of scenarios in SLAD is $S\,{=}\,2$.
+Table \ref{tab:illustrative_example:demand_and_solution} reports the demand forecast used in each formulation for $t,{=},1, 2$.
+At each time step, SCED and SCED+RP only consider the current known demand, which is the actual demand, whereas LAD and SLAD require future demand information and therefore rely on forecasts.
+SCED+RP additionally considers a 22MW requirement for a 5-minute flexible ramping product at $t\,{=}\,1$.
+The deterministic forecast in LAD underestimates future demand.
 Finally, note that, at each time, the average of the two scenarios considered in SLAD is equal to the deterministic forecast used by LAD.

-Table \ref{tab:example:result} reports, for each formulation and each time $t{=}1,2$: the active power dispatch of both generators ($\pg \, {\in} \, \mathbb{R}^{2}$, in MW), the corresponding energy shortage ($\delta$, in MW), and the operating costs (in \$).
+Table \ref{tab:illustrative_example:demand_and_solution} reports, for each formulation and each time $t\,{=}\,1,2$: the active power dispatch of both generators ($\pg \, {\in} \, \mathbb{R}^{2}$, in MW), the corresponding energy shortage ($\delta$, in MW), and the operating costs (in \$).
 The latter comprises energy dispatch costs at time $t$, and includes a penalty of \$1000 per MW of energy shortage.
-Note that, for multi-period formulations, only the first-stage decision is considered when computing costs.
+Note that, for multi-period formulations, only the first-stage decision is considered when computing actual operating costs.